webability-go/xamboo/README.md

 To install a working Xamboo system, we will use the xamboo-env project that will use the xamboo library.

 You need GO 1.17+ installed and working on your server.
+We recommend Go 1.20

 Create a new directory for your Xamboo Server, for instance /home/sites/server